To fulfill their professional development obligations, ChAD members must:

 Compulsory Course Worth 2 PDUs

-Focusing on Compliance: Your Duty to Inform, Explain and Advise and will be offered online at the ChAD’s training site,
+The 2020-2021 compliance period compulsory course is entitled Ethics Complaints: From Investigation to Discipline and will be offered online at the ChAD’s training site,

 ÉduChAD.
 The course targets the top reason for complaints over the past four years: failure to properly inform, explain and advise.